Opticos/gwsl/help.md

 4. In later versions of GWSL, you can right click the GWSL systray menu and click View Logs.
 Also Dashboard --> About --> View Logs.

 5. Include these logs in support emails or share them in the [Discord help server](https://discord.gg/VkvNgkH).
-Make sure no personal information is contained in them before sharing.
+Ensure no personal information is contained in them before sharing.